 Absolut Vodka Logo – Absolut Vodka is a type of vodka original Swedish.
 It was introduced by the entrepreneur Lars Olsson Smith in 1879, in a village called Åhus, the Swedish region of Skåne.
-Sold in bottles of 700 ml or 1000 ml and in particular packs, with a graduation of 40% Alcohol.
-Today is the third white drink after Bacardi and Smirnoff, with market in more than 120 countries, and of great importance in the U.S., where 20% of vodka imported there is Absolut.
+Sold in bottles of 700 ml or 1000 ml and in particular packs, with the graduation of 40% Alcohol.
+Today is the third white drink after Bacardi and Smirnoff, with

 It all started in Åhus, a town in southern Sweden.
 It is said that Lars Olsson Smith inherited control of much of the production of Swedish vodka.
 During the nineteenth century developed a process to distill spirits from wheat, called rectification, a method still used today.